CNY – Chinese Yuan/Renminbi

 • Cross-border payments in CNY toward mainland China are only authorised for capital, commercial and similar transactions.

 • Cross-border payments in CNY from corporates outside China to individuals located in mainland China are possible, using one of the following purpose codes: /PAYT/02112, /PAYT/02114 or /PAYT/02125.
-However, cross-border payments in CNY initiated by individuals are not permitted.
+In addition, self-transfer (with the same name) cross-border payments in CNY initiated by individual to own individual account located in mainland China are possible with the daily limit CNY80.000.

 • Regulations change frequently: please contact your Account Manager for the latest status or any specific request.